 - small nodules may dominate and appear similar to miliary opacities 15

-- nodules or large opacities measuring 1 to 4 cm in diameter
+- nodules or large opacities measuring 1 to 4 cm

 - confluence of many smaller nodules, thus irregular margins